jerryli27/evolving-agents-hack-2025/writers/feedback_prompts/strategic_iteration_protocol_gemini2.5pro.md

 ### Fail Efficiently
 Discard "Misfires" immediately.
 Do not commit resources to failed iterations.
 Sunk cost fallacy is the enemy of optimization.

-### Value Conversion Over Breadth
+### Value Reader Connection Over Breadth
-A "Niche Hit" (Low Likes / High Money) is a more valuable and actionable signal than a "Crowd-Pleaser" (High Likes / Low Money).
-Money is the terminal metric.
+A "Niche Hit" (Low Engagement / High Impact) is a more valuable and actionable signal than a "Crowd-Pleaser" (High Engagement / Low Impact).
+Deep reader connection is the terminal metric.

 ### Adapt Strategy Dynamically
 Shift from "Exploration" to "Refinement" or "Optimization" as soon as data provides a clear path.
 Do not remain in exploration mode past Round 5 without justification.